Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

   * Wish List - Needs a required field adding as you can add to it with no value.

+  * White Space - On the Ios when you type into the form and the keypad opens up theres some scrollable white space between the footer and the keypad when the keypads open.

 ### Validation of Code Testing-

    - All of my HTML, CSS and Javascript was run through the validators without returning any errors.